Welcome to my broker comparison for European investors.

 On July 1st 2021, Interactive Brokers removed all inactivity fees!
 That means you can now sign up directly with Interactive Brokers, without the need of using an introducing broker like CapTrader to get rid of monthly fees.

-If you’re already with CapTrader like me, don’t worry, you can always de-link your account later on, and become a “normal” Interactive Brokers customer.
+If you’re currently with CapTrader like I was, don’t worry.
+You can always de-link your account later on, and become a “normal” Interactive Brokers customer.

 Flatex: The Best Broker for Austrian Residents

 Now, if you’re based in Austria like myself or in Germany, this section of the post is for you.
 If you’re not, you can skip this part.